Post-Concussion Syndrome (PCS)

 Several medical theories could explain the presence of psychological symptoms, such as depression and anxiety, which may accompany PCS:

-- The symptoms of PCS can interfere with a person’s ability to go about their day-to-day routine as normal, causing distress and having a negative impact on their quality of life.
+- On a psychological level, symptoms of PCS can interfere with a person’s ability to go about their day-to-day routine as normal, causing distress and having a negative impact on their quality of life.

 Whereas a healthy brain processes out the irrelevant aspects of their visual landscape and chooses what to focus on, a person with PCS may experience a sensory overload.
 This can trigger a primal stress response.